""

 Much of the preparation for the job market occurs informally and over the course of the student's graduate career—in the mentoring relationship between faculty advisor and student, in the presentation of student research in department venues, in the student's participation in professional conferences, and in early forms of professional publication.
 Coursework, such as for the minor requirement or certificates, can be an avenue to expanded competencies.
 The Center for Humanities, for example, offers a Public Humanities certificate.
 Be sure to explore the Graduate School's resources such as "The Versatile PhD" and its Professional Development pages.

-Whatever career paths interest you, we encourage you to plan ahead and discuss your options—early and often—with your faculty advisor(s), with the Director of Graduate Studies, or with the Graduate Coordinator.
+Whatever career paths interest you, we encourage you to plan ahead and discuss your options—early and often—with your faculty advisor(s), with the Director of Graduate Studies, or with the Graduate Program Manager.

 The Professional Development topics seminar is offered every semester (see Requirements for course number).
 It emphasizes building skills that are valuable both inside and outside the academy, such as managing the writing process, teaching college history, or communicating historical research to a broad, nonspecialist audience.
 Since it is a topics course, more than one may be offered in a given semester.
 Recent topics include “Writing for Academy and Beyond,” “Digital History,” and “On the Job Market.”